 Step 4.
 Subtract the result from $500

-- To receive his maximum co-contribution, John must make a personal contribution of $632 (2 x $316) before the end of the financial year and lodge a tax return for the year of the contribution.
+- To receive his maximum entitlement to the Government co-contribution, John makes a personal contribution of $408 (2 x $204) before the end of the financial year and lodges a tax return for the 2021/22 year.

 Things you should know